 Building Surveys do not come with a valuation as standard.
 If required, we can provide an assessment of Market Value, an assessment of likely costs of repairs, and an assessment of reinstatement costs for insurance purposes.
-These will help you determine whether the price you are paying is appropriate, based on the building’s condition and likely costs of improvements, and help you budget for necessary repairs or renegotiate accordingly.
+These will help you determine whether the price you have agreed to pay is appropriate, based on the building’s condition and likely costs of improvements, and help you budget for necessary repairs or renegotiate accordingly with the seller.

 Do you offer surveys for listed buildings?

-As well as our comprehensive Building Survey we also offer a unique report designed specifically for period properties, older, historic houses or any house of traditional construction, usually built prior to 1919.
+As well as our comprehensive Building Surveys we also offer a unique report designed specifically for period properties, older, historic houses or any property of traditional construction, usually built prior to 1919.

-Old houses with solid walls work very differently to modern houses and this survey report is designed to help you understand how your house ‘works’: how it needs to ‘breathe’; understanding quirks, defects, damp and movement, and how not to be unduly put off.
-The report will go into great detail and give considerably more advice, especially in terms of how to look after a house like this, what ‘listed’ and ‘conservation area’ means and the implications of these.
-It also provides advice that is valuable to your legal advisers as well as our best recommendations on keeping an old house as energy-efficient as possible.
+Old houses with solid walls work very differently to modern houses.
+Our Historic Building Surveys are designed to help you understand how your house ‘works’, how it needs to ‘breathe’, how to understand quirks, defects, damp and movement, and how not to be unduly put off.
+The report will go into great detail and give considerably more advice, especially in terms of how to look after a house like this, what ‘listed’ and ‘conservation area’ means and the implications of these designations.
+It also provides valuable advice for your legal advisers as well as our best recommendations on keeping an old house as energy-efficient as possible.

-Paul Gowers, who has repaired old houses himself, is a passionate specialist in period property maintenance and care and is a member of the Society for the Protection of Ancient Buildings.
+Paul Gowers, who has repaired old houses himself, is a passionate specialist in historic property maintenance and care and is a member of the Society for the Protection of Ancient Buildings.

 Case Study: Roughton, Lincolnshire

-Gowers Surveyors was recently asked to carry out a Comprehensive Building Survey on a period property in Roughton, Lincolnshire, which was built back in the 17th century.
-The original building was constructed using traditional timber-frame techniques, with a complementary two-storey extension having been built around thirty or forty years ago.
+Gowers Surveyors were recently asked to carry out a Comprehensive Building Survey on a period home in Roughton, Lincolnshire, which was built back in the 17th century.
+The original building was constructed using traditional timber-frame techniques, with a complementary two-storey extension having been built around 30-40 years ago.